bcgov/aps-infra-platform/documentation/reference/style-guide.md

 Use a single empty newline to separate block-level content like headings, lists, images, code blocks, and others.
 Use two empty lines to separate level 2 headings.

-Manually wrap paragraphs in the Markdown source to break long lines.
+Manually wrap long lines by adding breaks in the Markdown source.
-Since git generates file diffs on a line-by-line basis, manually wrapping long lines helps the reviewers to easily find out the changes made in a PR and provide feedback.
+Since git generates file diffs on a line-by-line basis, manually wrapping long lines helps reviewers to easily find the changes made in a PR and provide feedback.

 ### Headings and titles {#headings}

-People accessing this documentation may use a screen reader or other assistive technology (AT).
+People accessing this documentation may use a screen reader or other assistive technology.
-[Screen readers](https://en.wikipedia.org/wiki/Screen_reader) are linear output devices, they output items on a page one at a time.
+[Screen readers](https://en.wikipedia.org/wiki/Screen_reader) are linear output devices, outputting items on a page one at a time.
 If there is a lot of content on a page, you can use headings to give the page an internal structure.
 A good page structure helps all readers to easily navigate the page or filter topics of interest.